sherry1iu/Search-and-Destroy-bot/src/voronoi/README.md

 0. Ensure a valid occupancy grid is being published and make sure its topic matches the global varibale `DEFAUL_MAP_TOPIC`
 1. Run the executable: `./graph_server.py
-2. Have some external code call its ROS service (or manually: `rosservice call /graph "{}"`
+2. Have some external code call its ROS service (or manually: `rosservice call /graph "{}"`), the message contents should be empty.
 3. Profit!

 ## Message Format